Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 	those generic type information from source and adds casts needed and deliver the byte code.
 Thus the java byte code will be no different than that the non-generic Java code

-Q)

-Q) What is Type References in java?
-	Ans.